Photos by Chris Green, Stadium Journey

 Access 3

-The biggest downside in getting to Watkins Glen International is its relatively isolated location – the nearest major highway is I-86 to the south and west, at least a 30-minute drive.
-Traffic thankfully doesn’t back up, though, and the roadways are relatively clear all weekend.
+The biggest downside in getting to Watkins Glen International is its relatively isolated location – the nearest major highway is I-86 to the south and west, at least a 30-minute drive away.
+Traffic thankfully doesn’t back up nearby, though, and the roadways are relatively clear all weekend.

 Extras 4

 There are always several autograph sessions throughout the weekend for fans to meet their favorite drivers in each respective series.
 The track also has several fan zones to get you up close and personal with show cars, as well as to pick up some free giveaways.
-Fans can also wander the paddock area for free, giving you a great look at the teams working away at their machines.
-Victory Lane is also open to all fans, unlike large race series, offering fans the ability to take part in the podium celebrations.
+Fans can also wander the paddock area for free, giving you a great look at the teams working away at their machines, and victory Lane is also open to all fans, unlike at larger race series, offering fans the ability to take part in the podium celebration.

 Final Thoughts